yabjames/iris-rest-api-template/README.md

 and send the POST request to localhost:52773/crud/persons/

-This will create a record in dc.Sample.Person class of IRIS.
+This will create a record in ehr.cls.Person class of IRIS.

 # Testing PUT request